jperez0630/marinerds/pages/Articles/best 4-Seamer.md

 We definitely have some flame-throwers on the M’s staff, highlighted by Munoz and Stanek who average around 98.5 MPH on their 4-Seamers.
 Conspicuously absent are Matt Brash and Greggory Santos who are capable of raising the heat-index significantly, but have missed significant time with injuries.<br>
 Logan Gilbert leads the way among starters at 96 MPH, which is quite unfair given his gangly limbs afford him an extension of seven and half feet.
 That means that he releases the ball closer to the batter than say a more squat pitcher, thus providing the hitter with less reaction time.
 Bryan Woo brings up the rear among starters, averaging 94.4.
 And then there is Tyson Miller who trails way behind at 90.1.
 Who the hell is this guy?<br>

+Who has the best 4-Seam Fastball based on velocity?
+This is pretty cut and dry.
+For the starters Kirby edges out Gilbert based on usage and for the bullpen it's a tossup between Munoz and Stanek, but have to give it to Stanek again based on ussage.<br>

+### Return to Sender<br>

+Text here <br>

+<BarChart
+    data={launch_speed_agg}
+    x=player_name
+    y=Avg_Launch_Speed
+    swapXY=true
+    title="Average Release Speed"
+/>

 ### You gotta spin it to win it.
 Baseball spin contributes to the lateral or sideways movement of a baseball as it travels to the plate.
 A Four-Seamer typically possesses a combination of backspin and sidespin, and the average spin rate is around 2275 revolutions per minute (RPM), give or take.
 The spin of the ball contributes to something called the Magnus Effect.
 I don’t know who this Magnus guy was, but, apparently, he was a smart dude.
 Basically, the rule of thumb is: the more the ball spins the less vertical break it has.
 Why is that important?
 Well, a ball that is thrown with more spin than average will fight the force of gravity to a greater extent and stay up longer.
 A good example is a high-fastball that is popped-up because the hitter, who expects more downward break, gets under the ball.<br>